tijme/blog-v1/source/_posts/adding-placeholders-to-uitextviews-in-swift.md

 ---
 title: Adding a placeholder to a UITextView in Swift
-subtitle: The proper way to implement a placeholder in a UITextView in under 1 minute
+subtitle: The proper way to implement a placeholder in a UITextView in under 1 minute.
 description: Swift doesn't support placeholders in UITextView's natively, so here is the proper way to implement a placeholder in a UITextView.
 You can do it yourself in under 1 minute.
 keywords: textview, uitextview, ui, text, view, placeholder, background, grey, help, swift, ios, osx, apple
 date: 2016-12-05 14:12:32